Ilya Repin Biography | Oil Paintings

 8-5-1844 Chuguyev, UKR - 9-29-1930 Kuokkala, FINBack to Artist IndexView Artists Paintings

-In 1870, Ilya Repin went to the Volga River, and there he made the sketches using the locals who willingly posed for him.
-Right after his return to St. Petersburg, he began to work on the picture that would take him three years to complete, Barge Haulers on the Volga.
+In 1870, Ilya Repin went on a trip to the Volga River, and there he made the sketches using the locals who willingly posed for him.
+Right after his return to St. Petersburg, he began to work on his future masterpiece that would take him three years to complete, Barge Haulers on the Volga.

-Ilya Repin visited Paris and was disappointed by the works of French Impressionists because he felt it lacked a moral or social purpose.
-While in Paris, Repin painted Sadko in the Underwater Kingdom and with this oil painting he became an Academician of the Academy of Fine Arts for his work on this picture.
-In 1882, the Repins moved to St. Petersburg.
-Here Repin participated in “The Itinerants” exhibitions with his historical pictures.
-The most famous of them is “Ivan the Terrible Killing His Son”, painted in 1885.
+Ilya Repin visited Paris in between 1874-76 and was disappointed by the works of French Impressionists because he felt it lacked a moral or social purpose.
+While in Paris, Repin painted Sadko in the Underwater Kingdom and with this oil painting he became an Academician of the Academy of Fine Arts.
+In 1882, the Repins moved to St. Petersburg and participated in The Itinerants exhibitions with his historical canvases, the most famous of them painted in 1885 is Ivan the Terrible killing his son, Ivan the Terrible and His Son Ivan.

-Art Movement: Realism
+Art Movement: Realism.

-Traveled: France, Finland, Italy, Austria, Germany, Switzerland
+He Traveled To France, Finland, Italy, Austria, Germany, Switzerland.